PaloAltoNetworks/panos-bootstrapper-ui/README.md

-# PanOS Bootstrapper UI
+# Pan-OS Bootstrapper UI

-This project will quickly spin up the PanOS bootstrapper service and a simple UI to consume the bootstrapper API.
+This project will quickly spin up the Pan-OS bootstrapper service and a simple UI to consume the bootstrapper API.
 Using this tool, an architect or designer can create and manage the templates necessary to configure a Palo Alto Networks device upon first boot.
 A fully customized UI can then use those templates to allow an operator to input only those variables necessary to compile those templates into a bootstrap package.